makerdao/pyexchange/README.md

 * This library depends on `pymaker` because IDEX integration involves interacting with its smart contract.
   In addition to that, other exchange APIs use the `Wad` class which is defined `pymaker`.

-* There is zero test coverage as of today.
+* There is almost no test coverage as of today.
+The exception is some part of the IDEX API.

 ## License